aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

 When database table columns are linked to AIMMS identifiers, adding columns to the table may require you to adapt the model.
 In this article, we'll show an example of how to adapt for changes in the database table definition.

-The basic model and table
+The Basic Model and Table
 --------------------------

 .. image:: images/basicDatabaseTable.PNG
+    :align: center

 The schema of our database is represented above.

 .. image:: images/basicAimmsModel.PNG
+    :align: center

 The schema is captured by the AIMMS Database Table as shown above.

 :download:`AIMMS project download <loadportdata - basic.zip>`

-The added column is a derived column
+The Added Column is a Derived Column
 ------------------------------------

 Now let's add the column ``regionNM`` to the database table as a derived column.
 The database schema then looks as follows:

 .. image:: images/derivedExtensionDatabaseTable.PNG
+    :align: center

 .. note:: For the sake of efficiency, AIMMS caches the knowledge of the table structure of the tables it is connected to.
           When these table structures are changed while AIMMS is still open, the caches need to be updated.